 Did you know that your food budget really does have the potential to make or break your whole budget?

-If you do it wrong, you’ll end up spending your whole budget on food that you’ve only partially planned for and another $200 per week dining out because you didn’t put some thought into your meal plan.
+If you do it wrong, you’ll end up spending your whole budget on food and another $200 per week dining out because you didn’t put some thought into your meal plan.

 Dah tah dah!
 May I present you with meal planning on a budget!
 Meal planning doesn’t have to be complicated.
 I’m going to provide you a step by step guide to making meal planning for beginners easy.
 This is such a simple system that you can even start today!